top of page

 CRYSTAL: Raised faceted crystal with sharp edges, no scratches or edge chips on crystal.

-BAND: This LM comes on its original Seiko LM-signed stainless-steel bracelet, which will fit up to an approx. seven inch wrist w/o included clasp extender (and 7.5 inches with); it also comes on a black, yellow and red nylon strap.
+BAND: This LM comes on its original Seiko LM-signed stainless-steel bracelet, which will fit up to an approx. seven inch wrist w/o included clasp extender (and 7.5 inches with); it also comes on a red, black, and white nylon strap.

 MOVEMENT: Seiko 23-jewel automatic movement, manufactured in January 1975.
 We have performed a full service on the Lord Matic.